 What’s In A Name?

-As you may have guessed, it’s a trial in and of itself (before even talk of implementation).
-But that doesn’t prevent it from getting used a lot!
-Sustainability is coming up increasingly in both academic & corporate circles.
-Also, I am slowly beginning to see signage and labels creep up around Tokyo.
-Sustainability references are appearing on school banners, as well as the occasional park or public office.
-It might not be understood, but the word itself is getting around.
+Just in these past few years, I’ve witnessed sustainability signage and labels slowly appearing around Tokyo.
+Sustainability references are showing up on school banners, buses, and coffee shops, as well as the occasional park or public office.
+It might not be well understood, but the word itself is certainly getting around.

 A Gradual Understanding